arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 prediction step.
 It is true that this uncertainty is being ignored, but it is also very computationally convenient to do so.
-We will discuss alternatives later on, but I would argue that this simple approach is the most commonly used in practice today.
+We will discuss alternatives later on, but this simple approach is probably the most commonly used in practice today.
 One way to think about this strategy is in an **empirical Bayes** context; that is, we can view this approach as an approximation to a fully Bayesian hierarchical model, which would involve equipping the hyperparameters with their own priors.
-Instead of marginalizing the hyperparameters, we instead fix their values at their most likely values with respect to the observed data.
+Instead of marginalizing the hyperparameters, we instead fix them at their most likely values with respect to the observed data.
 We are using the data to "fine tune" the GP prior distribution.
 In the literature you will see this general hyperparameter optimization strategy referred to as either **empirical Bayes**, **maximum marginal likelihood**, or